xtrime-ru/antizapret-vpn-docker/README.md

 from `ASN_URL` and `ASN_WORLD_URL` are combined with the respective custom include files.
 Exclude files remove exact lines case-insensitively before the runtime lists are generated.

+In single-server Compose mode, `ASN_FILES` points `az-local` to both resulting ASN files, so both lists are routed through the local exit node.
+In Swarm mode, each exit service receives only its own ASN file.

 For filter debugging, `dnsmap` logs the IP address, ASN, and organization for both matching and non-matching networks. `ASN data not found` means that MaxMind has no record for the address.
 Empty addresses and `0.0.0.0` are ignored without a database lookup.
 A successful match also